ctmakro/funsocks/README.md

 Visit `localhost:8118` for the HTTP server built with Node's HTTP library.

 Visit `localhost:8228` for the TCP proxy.
 You will see response from `localhost:8118`.

+## For your convenient

+Check Node's documentation for more details about the 'net' library.